-Commonly recognized identities and concepts under the genderqueer umbrella include the following, with definitions quoted directly from The Trans and Queer Wellness Initiative resource GenderQueer and Queer Terms unless otherwise noted, in which case the source will be given as a clickable [*], or the absence of quotation marks will indicate that I have written the description myself.
+Commonly recognized identities and concepts under the genderqueer umbrella include those listed below.
+Definitions are most frequently quoted directly from The Midwest Trans* and Queer Wellness Initiative resource Trans*, GenderQueer and Queer Terms (originally compiled by JAC Stringer), in which case the quote will be followed by the acronym MTQWI.
+If not from this source, the source of information will be given as a clickable [*], or the absence of quotation marks will indicate that I have written the description myself.
 Please note that an identity not listed here does not mean that the identity is not potentially genderqueer or non-binary, but if you have a term and definition for something that should be here please let me know.

 Demigirl: “Can be used to describe either someone assigned female at birth who feels but the barest association with that identification, though not a significant enough dissociation to create real physical discomfort or dysphoria, or someone assigned male at birth who is transfeminine but not wholly binary-identified, so that they feel more strongly associated with “female” than “male,” socially or physically, but not strongly enough to justify an absolute self-identification as “woman.” [*]